djalbat/occam-grammar-utilities/README.md

 ```
 The problem is that this could result in the derivation `Y -> Y ("c")` or, losing the convention that those parts of a definition that are never evaluated are shown in parenthesis, simply `Y -> Y "c"`.

-On the surface of it this algorithm is much simpler than those to deal with eliminating cycles or implicit left recursion and, unlike those two, the algorithm is pre-emptive in the sense that it directly removes immediate left recursion where it finds it but otherwise leaves the BNF as-is.
+The algorithm is pre-emptive in the sense that it directly removes immediate left recursion where it finds it but otherwise leaves the BNF as-is.

 It works by identifying immediately left recursive definitions within in any rule, in this case the `Y "c"` rule, and rewriting the resultant rule as right recursive.
 A part referencing the new rule is then appended to any definition that is not immediately left recursive, thus:
 ```